JesseDarr/dARM/print_files/README.md

 All plates should be printed in `PLA+`, except the gripper fingers which should be `TPU`.

 ### dARM.3mf
 This is the entire robot arm.
-It contains legs, 5 large actuators, the forearm, and the gripper.
 + 36 Plates
-+ Names and print count included
++ Plate names are descriptive and include the print count
-    - if print count not just print 1
+Contains:
++ Legs
++ 5 Large Actuators
++ Forearm
++ Gripper
++ All subcomponents